SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 3.8.6

 This release introduces the new Virtual Race Spotter.
 A new [plugin "Race Spotter"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-spotter) will be added to your configuration, but it will be initially deactivated.
-Beside that, it is now possible to control volume, pitch and speech rate for each assistant individually by using the new [plugin parameter "raceAssistantSpeakerVocalics"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer).
+Beside that, it is now possible to control volume, pitch and speech rate for each Assistant individually by using the new [plugin parameter "raceAssistantSpeakerVocalics"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer).
 A higher speech rate (speed) will be especially helpful for the Spotter.

 A new action label and action icon slot has been introduced for the Spotter.
 See the [configuration documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#action-labels--icons) for more information.